elidoran/eventa/README.md

 // such as a class instance.
 // this avoids doing:  thing.method.bind(thing)
-// and the extra bind wrapper function call. var thing = new Thing eventa.on('e', thing.method, thing) eventa.once('e', thing.method, thing)
+// and the extra bind wrapper function call. const thing = new Thing eventa.on('e', thing.method, thing) eventa.once('e', thing.method, thing)
 ```